havolts/cpu3dengine/README.md

 # cpu3dengine:
 A 3D rendering engine written in Java that runs on the CPU.
-Uses a left-handed coordinate system.
+Uses a left-handed coordinate system and weak-perspective projection.
 Only tested on macOS.

 ## To run:
 ### In Terminal: